fnhh04/Lily/README.md

-This is a boilerplate for deploying Safemoon token (note: I have changed the name to 'Francis_Ldn').
+This is a boilerplate for deploying Safemoon token (note: I have changed the name to 'Francis_Ldn') to the Binance Smart Chain testnet.
 Download the file and install the dependencies below.
 # Dependencies
 run this in the main folder directory: